Green Béchamel with Spinach

 • Wash and cook the spinach.

-Cooking the spinach takes only a few minutes if they are tender (no more than 10 minutes if large), cook them with the lid closed and with only the residual water from draining.
+For cooking the spinach, a few minutes are enough if they are tender (no more than 10 minutes if large), cook them with the lid closed and with the only residual water from draining.

-Once the spinach is cooked, drain it in a sieve or colander and press it with the back of a spoon to remove excess water.
+Once the spinach is cooked, drain them in a sieve or a colander and press them with the back of a spoon to remove excess water.

-👉 To obtain 2.8 oz of cooked spinach, about 5.3 oz of raw spinach is needed.
-The yield from raw to cooked can vary for different reasons, which is why I indicated the weight of the cooked spinach.
+👉 To obtain 2.8 oz of cooked spinach, you need to cook about 5.3 oz of raw spinach.
+The yield from raw to cooked can vary for several reasons, which is why I indicated the weight of the cooked spinach.

-👉 Of course, the amount of spinach can be adjusted according to taste and the intensity of the green color you want to achieve.
+👉 It goes without saying that the amount of spinach can be adjusted according to taste and according to the intensity of the green color you want to achieve.

 cooked spinach